nishantb06/nishantb06/README.md

 - 🌱 I’m currently learning **Manim-Mathematical Animation library by 3b1b**

-- 👯 I’m looking to collaborate on Nohthing at the moment
+- 👯 I’m looking to collaborate on Nothing at the moment

 - 🤝 I’m looking for help with **Nothing at the moment**